 A. No, I did not.

-Based on the above photo and others taken at the scene, the ribbon - not the drawstring - was first.
-Mount Holly Police Investigator William Derek Terry who had been at the scene of Yarmolenko's death and who testified earlier during trial listed the order of the ligatures correctly, citing the ribbon first (March 16, 2011, page 128).
+Based on the above photo and others taken at the scene, it would appear that the ribbon - not the drawstring - was the first ligature.
+Mount Holly Police Investigator William Terry who had been at the scene of Yarmolenko's death and who testified earlier during trial listed the order of the ligatures citing the ribbon first (March 16, 2011, page 128).
 This is important because the ribbon also appeared to be loose on the neck in scene photos, allowing Yarmolenko more time to have possibly tied the remaining two ligatures.
 The ribbon is standing out away from the neck with hair falling beneath it in the scene photo below.

 Autopsy Question #2: Manner of Death

-Dr. Nguyen stated the cause of Yarmolenko's death as "asphyxia secondary to ligature strangulation," and during his trial testimony he described the effects of restriction of blood flow, a phenomenon which in suicidal strangulation research literature is distinct from blockage of the airway (also known as mechanical asphyxia).
+Dr. Nguyen stated the cause of Yarmolenko's death as "asphyxia secondary to ligature strangulation," and during his trial testimony he described the effects of restriction of blood flow, a phenomenon which in suicidal strangulation research literature is different from blockage of the airway (also known as mechanical asphyxia).
 Restriction of blood flow can cause death at lower pressures than that at which mechanical asphyxia occurs.
 Dr. Nguyen never provided measurements of the pressure of ligatures.
-Complete blockage of the airway in mechanical asphyxia requires 7 pounds while blockage of blood flow requires 4.4 pounds.
+Complete blockage of the airway in mechanical asphyxia requires 7 pounds while blockage of blood flow requires 4.4 pounds according to some studies.
 The vagal reflex can stop the heart at neck pressures below 4.4 pounds.
 In other words, Yarmolenko could have died from restriction of blood flow even while still having an unobstructed or partially obstructed airway, commonly seen in suicidal strangulation (see research in Part 2).
 Dr. Nguyen stated the following during trial related to blood flow as recorded in the trial transcript:

-In my opinion ligatures that are tied that tightly around the neck would cause cessation of blood flow to the head and more importantly the brain and would cause a lack of consciousness, passing out basically, relatively quickly (page 315). . . .
+In my opinion ligatures that are tied that tightly around the neck would cause cessation of blood flow to the head and more importantly the brain and would cause a lack of consciousness, passing out basically, relatively quickly (trial transcript, page 315). . . .
 What I saw in the pictures of her eyes were actually things that I saw during the actual autopsy itself as well, which was the presence of multiple small pinpoint hemorrhages on both eyes involving the whites of her eyes, the sclera, and also the conjunctiva of her eyes, and there were small tiny red hemorrhages.
 Some of them were individual.
-Some of them were multiple and coalesced together (page 319). . . .
+Some of them were multiple and coalesced together (trial transcript page 319). . . .
 These are caused by essentially rupture of small capillaries which are present in your eyes.
-Whenever ligatures are applied or pressure is applied to your neck, it closes off the vascular or the blood flow to your head, and that blood cannot get out of your head and pressure builds up in your head and so small capillaries tend to burst and when they burst they drop a small drop of blood into the soft tissues and that is what you are seeing there, and they are called petechia (page 320). . . .
-I believe the victim died secondary to asphyxia which was caused by ligature strangulation (page 322).
+Whenever ligatures are applied or pressure is applied to your neck, it closes off the vascular or the blood flow to your head, and that blood cannot get out of your head and pressure builds up in your head and so small capillaries tend to burst and when they burst they drop a small drop of blood into the soft tissues and that is what you are seeing there, and they are called petechia (trial transcript page 320). . . .
+I believe the victim died secondary to asphyxia which was caused by ligature strangulation (trial transcript page 322).